Week after week your baby grows in your belly and you are getting ready for the arrival of that little miracle.

 Do we always have to wear a mask?

 During your stay, it is recommended that you wear a mouth mask if the safety distance of 1.5 meter cannot be guaranteed.
 If you leave your room, for example in the corridor or in another department of the Clinic, it is compulsory to wear a mouth mask.

 Can I be accompanied to the delivery room?

 When you are admitted to the delivery room, you can only be accompanied by one person.

 Only the presence of the partner.
 So far, other visitors are not admitted.

 What is the preferred entrance to the clinic for childbirth?

 Your admission to the clinic will always be via the emergency room.

 Will Covid-19 screening always be performed?

-In case of an unplanned admission, which is often the case for childbirth, you will only be tested for Covid-19 if you have clear symptoms.
-If you do indeed have clear symptoms, the delivery will take place according to the safety regulations.
+In case of an unplanned admission, which is often the case for childbirth, you will only be tested for Covid-19 (rapid test + PCR test).

 Each patient who comes to the Clinic for a planned admission will be contacted by phone to go through a short questionnaire.
 This questionnaire will be used as a basis for determining the likelihood of Covid-19 infection.